What Is Mulch?

-Mulching does much more than just give your yard and gardens a well groomed, professionally landscaped look.
-Mulching can be one of the most beneficial things you can do for your plants, soil, and yourself.
+Mulches are materials Placed over the soil surface to maintain moisture and improve the condition of the soil.
+Mulching does more than just give your gardens a well groomed professional Landscape Look, It can be one of the most beneficial things you can do for your plants, soil andyourself!

 Rapid changes in temperatures as well as summer heat and winter freezes can cause damage to unprotected plants.
 Mulch inhibits insect and disease problems and adds a layer of insulation to protect against this damage and extend the life of vegetation.